 Security Risk Assessment

 You must conduct a Security Risk Assessment at some point during each year in order to qualify for the EHR Incentive Payment.
-You can use this SRA Checklist to help you make sure that all of the steps have been completed or have a plan to be completed.
+You will be responsible for submitting the entire SRA for the 2017 Program Year.
 It is important that the SRA is completed correctly, because after you have attested to the EHR Incentive program for that year, it is usually too late to go back and redo it.
-You can also find an SRA tipsheet below, in the section about the Post-Payment Audit.
+You can find an SRA tipsheet below, in the section about the Post-Payment Audit.

 Certified Electronic Health Record (EHR)